opendistro/for-elasticsearch-docs/docs/security-configuration/ldap.md

 Consider the following scenario for a typical Kibana setup: All Kibana users are stored in an LDAP/Active Directory server.

 However, you also have a Kibana server user.
 Kibana uses this user to manage stored objects and perform monitoring and maintenance tasks.
-You do not want to add this user to your Active Directory installation, but rather store it in the Security plugin internal user database.
+You do not want to add this user to your Active Directory installation, but rather store it in the security plugin internal user database.

 In this case, it makes sense to exclude the Kibana server user from the LDAP authorization because we already know that there is no corresponding entry.
 You can use the `skip_users` configuration setting to define which users should be skipped.
 Wildcards and regular expressions are supported: